NaviMarella/ReactHooks_Sample/README.md

 Please feel free to send a PR, if you have more suggestions.

-TODO: Add git authentication, and other features
+TODO: Add git authentication, navigating to other user and repos.